 3. Add a pop of color

-While optional, a pop of color isn’t out of the question for a small bathroom, but it’s best to keep the walls and trims light.
+While optional, a pop of color isn’t out of the question for a small bathrooms, but it’s best to keep the walls and trims light.
 So how do we incorporate color?
 We get creative.
 You can add color through accessories (things like towels, mats, soap dispensers, etc), or even elect to paint your vanity a bold color while keeping the rest of the bathroom design light and bright.

 4. Get creative with storage